-As an ecologist focusing on people, I draw from an interdisciplinary background in the quantitative social and natural sciences, relying most heavily on evolutionary approaches to human behavior.
+As an ecologist focusing on people, I draw from an interdisciplinary background in the quantitative social and natural sciences, relying most heavily on evolutionary approaches to understanding human behavior.
 My research interests include the following:

 - Household decision-making regarding migration and livelihoods